 - 12.4 Panel members must complete relevant training.
 There must also be Panel training at least annually. - 12.5 Panel members have an annual appraisal, conducted by the Panel Chair and Agency Advisor.
 The Panel Chair has an annual appraisal conducted by the Agency Decision Maker, and all Panel Members contribute to this appraisal. - 12.6 Each Local Authority must appoint an Agency Decision Maker, and named deputy if they wish.
 The relevant Local Authority Agency Decision Maker will agree/disagree with the recommendations from the Adoption Now Panel in relation to matches and should be placed decisions.
-The Head of Service for Adoption Now is the Agency Decision Maker for adopter approvals with a named Deputy being the Deputy Head of Service. - 13.
-Arrangements to monitor and evaluate the quality and effectiveness of the services provided. - 13.1 The effectiveness of Adoption Now services and how well they serve children will be considered as part of the Ofsted inspections for each Local Authority. - 13.2 Adoption Now is hosted by Bolton Council as the host local authority.
-A Management Board has been established consisting of senior representatives from each local authority and this Board meets every other month.
+The Head of Service for Adoption Now is the Agency Decision Maker for adopter approvals with two named Operational Managers deputising as needed.

+13. Arrangements to monitor and evaluate the quality and effectiveness of the services provided.

+- 13.1 The effectiveness of Adoption Now services and how well they serve children will be considered as part of the Ofsted inspections for each Local Authority. - 13.2 Adoption Now is hosted by Bolton Council as the host local authority.
+A Management Board consisting of senior representatives from each local authority and the partner VAA's meets a minimum of four times per year.
 The Management Board has overall accountability and monitors and controls the activities of the service, setting performance objectives and targets.

-The Management Board provides scrutiny, challenge and strategic direction, and approves the Adoption Now Development Plan. - 13.3 Quarterly the Head of Adoption Now and Deputy Head of Service meet with the Heads of Service within each local authority and discuss operational matters and performance targets.
+The Management Board provides scrutiny, challenge and strategic direction, and approves the Adoption Now Development Plan.

-13.4 Six monthly reports are provided to the Lead Member for Children's Services and the Director of Children's Services in each of the six local authorities.
+- 13.3 Quarterly the Head of Adoption Now and Deputy Head of Service meet with the Heads of Service within each local authority and discuss operational matters and performance targets. - 13.4 Six monthly reports are provided to the Lead Member for Children's Services and the Director of Children's Services in each of the six local authorities.
 It is the responsibility of the Board member for each respective authority to ensure that these are presented, discussed and noted: NMS Standard 25 (2014).
-These reports include quality assurance information provided on a 6-monthly basis by the panel chair to the agency.
+These reports include quality assurance information provided on a 6-monthly basis by the panel chairs to the agency.